 It doesn’t matter what he calls his economic system or how much he comprehends economics.
 Kim will soon learn that free market economist Milton Friedman was right when he said:

 So that the record of history is absolutely crystal clear.
 That there is no alternative way, so far discovered, of improving the lot of the ordinary people that can hold a candle to the productive activities that are unleashed by a free enterprise system.

 The government still rules with an iron fist and maintains a stranglehold on its population.
 Kim hasn’t deviated from his father’s policies of executions, draconian laws, and prison camps.
 Citizens are still trying to flee the country and prison conditions remain dreadful.
 Torture, beatings, and rape are commonplace, oftentimes just for consuming mice, worms or wastewater if inmates’ meals were eliminated for breaking a rule.
 It remains unclear if Kim will ever minimize these horrific measures imposed by leaders of the past.

 At a time when there is heightened hostility between North Korea and the rest of the world, President Donald Trump could help the young dictator steer the country in the right direction.
 Trump could begin by removing sanctions and encouraging a better relationship between the North and the South.

 An economic miracle happened soon after the fall of Nazi Germany.
 An economic miracle unfolded in Vietnam following the fall of communism.
 An economic miracle propelled China into having the second-largest economy in the world.

 Could the same ensue in North Korea?
-If Coca-Cola can thrive on the side streets of Pyongyang, then anything is possible.We value your comments!
-Please weigh in on our comment section below.
+If Coca-Cola can thrive on the side streets of Pyongyang, then anything is possible.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com